 Mike Melaragno has been an avid follower of the Indians since 1994, the year Jacob's Field opened.
 He received a certificate in baseball scouting from Sports Management Worldwide in 2007 and a bachelor of arts degree in business administration from Lee University in 2010.
 His favorite All-Time Indian is Bob Wickman.

 Jennifer Coblitz graduated from Hiram College in 2008 and received her masters the following year from Bowling Green State University.
-She has been following the Tribe for her entire life as well and has been writing for Burning River since Summer of 2011.
+She has been following the Tribe for her entire life and has been writing for Burning River since Summer of 2011.
 Her favorite All-Time Indian is Sandy Alomar.